MaxiAlonso/MaxiAlonso/README.md

 I chose Holberton for my education because their curriculum is very complete, but also they focuse in our softskills, teaching us how to become better professionals everyday.

-I'm a person who likes being in constant learning and having differents kind of challenges in a professional and educational way.
+I'm a person who likes being in constant learning and having different kind of challenges in a professional and educational way.

 ---